scrubdev/scrubdev/README.md

 # scrubdev
-Future location of the main automation project.
+The main automation project program.

 ## License
-Should be zlib/libpng.
+Code is licensed under the zlib/libpng license.
+The full text can be found in the root of this repository.